zcourts/higgs/higgs-cluster/README.md

 If neither Node has the required transformer then the event producer should immediately be notified (thorwing an exception for e.g.) and nothing should be emitted.
-The decision to trigger an error should be based entirely on the data transformers registered and the param types of the subscription method.
+The decision to trigger an error should be based entirely on the data transformers registered and the param types of the subscription classMethod.
 Doing so means no data needs to be sent to determine if a Node can handle a set of parameters making the entire operation local to the Node producing the event and reducing overall network IO

 # Cluster state